 This is our top recommendation in sprayer tires.
 Michelin was the first to debut IF tire technology and their experience in the marketplace shows.
 The Michelin SprayBib tire offers an excellent ride across the field and offer long wear even under heavy loads.
 The downside?
 A higher price tag.
 Michelin, however, is starting to price their products more competitively with other brands.

-Staff Pick: Best Value – Alliance 363 Agriflex+
+Staff Pick: Best Tire for Roading – Alliance 363 Agriflex+

 Often seen as an “economy” tire company in the past, Alliance has pushed its way into the premium tire market with their Agriflex tire lineup to compete with major brands like Michelin and Firestone.
 They offer a great size range that is priced right with good overall quality.
 Additionally, Agriflex tires boast an industry-leading 10-year warranty.